greatcyan/bi-analytics-handbook/README.md

-# ☑️📌BI & Analytics Handbook
+# ☑️BI & Analytics Handbook

 Welcome to my personal knowledge base for **Business Intelligence and Analytics Engineering**.
 This repository serves as a centralized hub for data modeling patterns, advanced DAX, and end-to-end data pipeline best practices.